sciZer0/newdiscoveries/README.md

 Simultaneously, the discoveries are very simple and obvious.

-Note: Thanks to these discoveries, at best<br>,
+Note: Thanks to these discoveries, at best,<br>

 * the world will have the ability to REALLY prosper;<br>